SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 Audits were a different story.
 We wrote "passed c# audit" not to keep track of it, but to just tell the other person that we were still here and doing our part.
 It was a "hey look, I'm still going strong."

-All of the commands in version 1 are formatted to the way manual messages were made.
+All of the commands in version 1 are formatted to accept the way manual messages were made.
 It's not the cleanest, but it works.

 ## What does this program plan to solve?

 Instead of 3 regulars we've got about 10 or more, depending on the day.
 I developed the bot primarily as a way of keeping track of what our chat room has accomplished so we know what to work on next.

-The question this bot is designed to solve is:
+The questions this bot is designed to solve are:

 > The other chat members and I are in the CV queue right now, what should we work on to maximize the number of review items that get completed?
+> How am I doing in the CV queue? (stats)

 ## History of v1